 To browse existing special issues follow the link WE special issues.

 The following special issues are scheduled for publication in WE:

-Web Ecology's special issue "Ecology at the Interface" is based on 2015 European Ecological Federation meeting, and focuses on interactions at all biological levels, from membrane exchanges to food web dynamics, in addition to physical ecotones, from deep sediment-bottom water to land-atmosphere, and disciplinary ecotones linking ecology to sociology, economics, law, technology and other fields of knowledge concerning daily human life.
+Web Ecology's special issue "Ecology at the Interface" is based on the 2015 European Ecological Federation meeting, and focuses on interactions at all biological levels, from membrane exchanges to food web dynamics, in addition to physical ecotones, from deep-sediment bottom water to land and atmosphere, and disciplinary ecotones linking ecology to sociology, economics, law, technology, and other fields of knowledge concerning daily human life.

-For the general outline of the extended abstract (file format, reference format etc.) follow the journal's general instructions for manuscript preparation.
+For the general outline of an extended abstract (file format, reference format, etc.) follow the journal's general instructions for manuscript preparation.

-Please note that a submission as extended abstract for this special issue is not obligatory.
-Contributions can be a standard or review article as well.
+Please note that a submission as an extended abstract for this special issue is not obligatory.
+Contributions can also be a standard or review article.